Elena-Nidelcu/TMPS-labs/lab1/README.md

 ```
 By implementing the clone() method, this pattern enables the creation of new furniture item based on existing ones, and the modification of prototypes as needed.

-* Snippets from your files.

-* If needed, screenshots.

 ## Conclusions
 In this project, I chose to create a furniture shop simulator to learn about Creational Design Patterns.
 By implementing the Factory, Abstract Factory, Builder, and Prototype patterns, I gained a practical understanding of how these patterns help in managing object creation and enhancing code flexibility.
 This experience has significantly improved my knowledge of Creational Design Patterns.